 So, I’m not sure how your week’s been, but I could really use an easy, healthy dinner right now.
-Naturally said, dinner must also be fantastic (standards, my friends).
+Dinner should also be fantastic (standards, my friends).
 And, since I’m taking requests on both of our behalves, let’s not spend spend more than 10 minutes prepping it and have something easy to serve with it too.
 Too much to ask?
 This Lemon Pepper Salmon doesn’t think so!

 This lemon pepper salmon is the latest spinoff of my go-to Baked Salmon in Foil.
 Foil-packet baking is my favorite way to make salmon, because it is foolproof!